daddi1987/MotorControl/README.md

 >3.
 Expose the variables available on the serial port at 1000 Hz.

 ## Specification
-- Used Variable uint32 per value position incremental encoder for limiting wrapping for the position.
-  For future inser Wrapping Position Parameter.
-- Max 4/5 Values for to send at serial comunication (To be check tomorrow) **BUG**
-- Motor Stopped send last value expost to callback Encoder and print value different to 0.0.
-(To be check tomorrow) **BUG**

 ## Features
 - Filter Speed in Hz for eliminate noise

+## Bug
+- [x] Max 4/5 Values for to send at serial comunication (To be check tomorrow)
+- [x] Motor Stopped send last value expost to callback Encoder and print value different to 0.0.
+- [x] Used Variable uint32 per value position incremental encoder for limiting wrapping for the position.
+- [ ] Remove value 0 in the list get value.
+- [ ] For future inser Wrapping Position Parameter.

 ## Hardware